 Get a Free Quote

-As a native English speaker, I have always been fascinated by the distinction between formal and informal pronouns made in other languages.
+As a native English speaker, I have always been fascinated by the distinction between formal and informal pronouns made in other languages, sometimes called the personal pronoun minefield.
 The social niceties woven into the simplest form of address is one of the most obvious differences between English and other European languages (along with gendered nouns, but that is a whole other blog post).
 In translation work, marketing material from a company will often come with a specific instruction as to which pronouns should be used to address the target audience.
 Far from being irrelevant to a translator working into English, this can give subtle clues about the desired tone for the translation.

 The choice of informal/formal pronoun will depend on company style and the demographic of their audience, and it may even vary within a single company.
 I came across an example of a large publishing company that uses “Sie” (formal) in general, but in recruitment materials for a scheme aimed at younger people, they switched to “Du” (informal).
 This shift in tone might be captured by a more informal style and choice of vocabulary in an English text.